RGLab/FAUST/README.md

 Currently `faust` must be installed from its source.
 It depends on the `scamp` package.

-The most recent version can be installed from [github](https://github.com/FredHutch/faust) using [devtools](https://github.com/r-lib/devtools) in R. A quick installation (without vignettes) can be performed by:
+The most recent version can be installed from [github](https://github.com/FredHutch/faust) using [devtools](https://github.com/r-lib/devtools) in R. An installation (without vignettes) can be performed by first installing:

     tryCatch(installed.packages()["BiocManager","Version"],
 	     error = function(e){